united-security-providers/usp-core-waap-killercoda/usp-core-waap-header-filtering/step2/info.md

 </details>
 <br />

-As seen previously providing the (dummy) authorization header still allows access to the sensitive area.
+As seen previously, providing the (dummy) authorization header still allows access to the sensitive area.

-But the same command previously granting access (bypassing Next.js middleware authentication) now fails, because USP Core WAAP clears any headers not present in the configured list (where 'x-middleware-subrequest' is not present):
+But the same command previously granting access (bypassing Next.js middleware authentication) now fails because USP Core WAAP clears any headers not present in the configured list (where 'x-middleware-subrequest' is not present):

 ```shell
 curl -v \